Paddington Station London

 Paddington Underground Station

-Although shown on the London Underground map as a single station, Paddington's 4 Underground lines all have separate histories and are not the integrated single station they would be if they were designed from scratch today.
-From a passengers perspective it makes little difference, all are directly accessible from the train station and are clearly waymarked.
+Although shown on the London Underground map as a single station, Paddington's 4 Underground lines all have separate histories and are not the integrated single station they would be if designed from scratch today.
+From a passengers perspective it makes little difference.
+All are accessible from the train station and are clearly waymarked.

 We have a dedicated page to using and buying tickets on the London Underground system.